Kinetic energy: With vector calculus

-Since this is a total differential (that is, it only depends on the final state, not how the particle got there), we can integrate it and call the result kinetic energy.
-Assuming the object was at rest at time 0, we integrate from time 0 to time t because the work done by the force to bring the object from rest to velocity v is equal to the work necessary to do the reverse:
+Since this is a total differential (that is, it only depends on the final state, not how the particle got there), we can integrate it and call the result kinetic energy:

-This equation states that the kinetic energy (Ek) is equal to the integral of the dot product of the velocity (v) of a body and the infinitesimal change of the body's momentum (p).
+This equation states that the kinetic energy (Ek) is equal to the integral of the dot product of the momentum (p) of a body and the infinitesimal change of the velocity (v) of the body.
 It is assumed that the body starts with no kinetic energy when it is at rest (motionless).

 Rotating bodies

 If a rigid body Q is rotating about any line through the center of mass then it has rotational kinetic energy ($E_\text{r}\,$) which is simply the sum of the kinetic energies of its moving parts, and is thus given by: